MicrosoftDocs/fabric-docs/docs/cicd/git-integration/intro-to-git-integration.md

 The integration with source control is on a workspace level.
 Developers can version items they develop within a workspace in a single process, with full visibility to all their items.
 Currently, in Preview, only a few items are supported, but the list of [supported items](#supported-items) is growing.

-Read up on [version control](/devops/develop/git/what-is-version-control) and [Git](/devops/develop/git/what-is-git)) to make sure you’re familiar with basic git concepts.
+Read up on [version control](/devops/develop/git/what-is-version-control) and [Git](/devops/develop/git/what-is-git) to make sure you’re familiar with basic git concepts.

 ## Supported items

-The following items are currently supported, with more items to be added soon:
+The following items are currently supported:

 * Reports (except paginated reports)
 * Datasets (except push datasets, live connections, and model v1)